Deacon Blue: 2018–2025: City of Love and Riding on the Tide of Love

 The band released their ninth studio album entitled City of Love on 6 March 2020, to critical acclaim.
 The album received positive reviews and achieved commercial success.
 The album charted at number one in their native Scotland, number four in the United Kingdom and peaked at number fifty in Spain.

 During the COVID-19 pandemic, the band recorded and released their tenth studio album entitled Riding on the Tide of Love which was released in February 2021.
 The album failed to reach the same level of commercial success in the United Kingdom that the band experienced with their previous album, City of Love, with the album debuting at number 23 on the UK Albums Chart.
 In their native Scotland, the album performed better, debuting at number two and spending additional weeks within the Scottish Top 40 albums charts.

 To promote the release of the album, the band announced the Riding on the Tide of Love tour which is scheduled to begin in June 2021 in Brighton and concludes on 19 December 2021 at the SSE Hydro in Glasgow.
 In September 2023, they released the compilation album All The Old 45s – The Very Best of Deacon Blue via Cooking Vinyl.
 It debuted at number two on the official Scottish Albums Chart on 8 September, behind Back To The Water Below by Royal Blood.
 It went to spend eight weeks within the Top 100 of the Scottish Albums Chart.
 In the United Kingdom, it was a moderate success, debuting at number 42 on the UK Albums Chart, spending one week within the Top 100.
 The band embarked on a tour of the United Kingdom and the Republic of Ireland, beginning in September 2023, to promote the release of All the Old 45s.

 2025–present: The Great Western Road and arena tour

 The band's eleventh studio album, The Great Western Road, is scheduled to be released on 21 March 2025.
 During the same month, they are set to embark on an arena tour across the United Kingdom and Ireland which includes their first date at the Wembley Arena in London since 1990.
 The tour will conclude with two shows at the OVO Hydro in their native Glasgow.
-The album is said to be a reflection of the bands journey since they first began performing during the 1980s, with lead single "Late 88" being said to be a "fondly reminder of the care-free excitement of those early days" for the band.
+The album is said to be a reflection of the band's journey since they first began performing during the 1980s, with lead single "Late 88" being said to be a "fondly reminder of the care-free excitement of those early days" for the band.
 The album was recorded at Rockfield Studios.

 In June 2025, it was announced that founding member James Prime had died following a "short struggle with cancer".